Hungary

 Forint (HUF)

 Hungary[a] is a landlocked country in Central Europe.[2]
 Spanning much of the Carpathian Basin, it is bordered by Slovakia to the north, Ukraine to the northeast, Romania to the east and southeast, Serbia to the south, Croatia and Slovenia to the southwest, and Austria to the west.
 Hungary lies within the drainage basin of the Danube River and is dominated by great lowland plains.
-It has a population of 9.5 million, comprised mostly of ethnic Hungarians and a significant Romani minority.
-Hungarian is the official language.
-Budapest is the country's capital and largest city, and the dominant cultural and economic center.[13]
+It has a population of 9.6 million, consisting mostly of ethnic Hungarians and a significant Romani minority.
+Hungarian is the official language, and among the few in Europe outside the Indo-European family.[13]
+Budapest is the country's capital and largest city, and the dominant cultural and economic centre.[14]

 Hungary is a high-income economy with universal health care and tuition-free secondary education.[25][26]
 Hungary has a long history of significant contributions to arts, music, literature, sports, science and technology.[27][28][29][30]
 It is a popular tourist destination in Europe, drawing 24.5 million international visitors in 2019.[31]
 Hungary is a member of numerous international organisations, including the Council of Europe, European Union, NATO, United Nations, World Health Organization, World Trade Organization, World Bank, Asian Infrastructure Investment Bank, and the Visegrád Group.[32]